cashapp/blip/docs/v1.0/intro/sinks.md

 * Options (from the monitor config)
 * Tags (from the monitor config)

-Options are sink-specific options; for example, an API token is common for authenticating to hosted metrics soltuions.
+Options are sink-specific options; for example, an API token is common for authenticating to hosted metrics solutions.
 Tags describe the metrics; some metrics solutions calls these "dimensions", others call them "labels"&mdash;Blip calls them "tags".
 Options are tags are set in the monitor config, which you'll learn more about later.